 3. Mobile Learning

-Whether they’re based at the company’s head office or in a remote wilderness, mobile learning enables your learners to stay connected to the fun wherever they are.
+Whether they’re based at your company’s head office or in a remote wilderness, mobile learning enables your learners to stay connected to the fun wherever they are.

 4. Microlearning

 You can do so by implementing microlearning.
-This approach breaks your training content into small, bite-sized chunks that only take minutes to complete.
+This approach breaks your training content down into small, bite-sized chunks that only take minutes to complete.

 5. AI and Immersive Technology

 Immersive technology has the capability to integrate the real and virtual worlds.
 It typically covers virtual reality (VR), augmented reality (AR) and mixed reality (MR).
-Artificial intelligence (AI), on the other hand, simulates human intelligence with machines.
+Artificial intelligence (AI), on the other hand, simulates human intelligence within machines.

 Today, these tools can be used to create fun and stimulating training sessions.
 For example, through VR you can create real-world-like simulations where learners get a safe environment to practise their skills.